Mosespt/freeCodeCamp_Relational_Database/Learn SQL by Building a Student Database/README.md

- Log into the psql interactive terminal with `psql --username=freecodecamp --dbname=postgres` to get started.
+ Log into the psql interactive terminal with `psql --username=freecodecamp --dbname=postgres` in a terminal window to get started.